lorencarvalho/surrogate/README.md

 ----

-### System Requirements
+### Prerequisites

-- Percona 5.5 (Reccomended, for older versions adjust the "binversion" configuration in xtrabackup.conf)
+- Percona 5.5
+-- Functionality for older version of MySQL is on the TODO list
-- Percona Xtrabackup 2.0
+- Percona Xtrabackup 2.0.1 or later
+- Ample disk space (even with compression backups are only 2:1 ratio)

 #### Usage